Skip to main content

 • Building the capacity of the broader arts sector to become more inclusive and accessible.

-As a thriving organisation experiencing significant growth and seeking to increase our impact, we are searching for a new Chairperson to lead the board and organisation as we embark on our next exciting stage.
+As a thriving organisation experiencing significant growth and seeking to increase our impact, we are searching for several new Directors as we embark on our next exciting stage.

-The objectives of this position will be achieved by working with the Board and CEO to;
+The objectives of this position will be achieved by working with the Chair and CEO to;

 • articulate and enact the organisation’s values, vision, mission and strategies